tushar-c/tushar-c.github.io/_posts/2018-10-18-Installing-and-setting-up-our-development-environment.md

 *This is so that you can have a small introduction the whole IDEA -> IMPLEMENTATION -> DEBUGGING -> DEPLOYMENT, which is the Computer Programming equivalent of The Central Dogma in Molecular Biology*

-**Read Only If Installing On Linux (Debian-based systems, eg:Ubuntu) Step 1.
+**DISCLAIME: Read Only If Installing On Linux (Debian-based systems, eg:Ubuntu) Step 1.
 Python usually comes pre-installed as python3, otherwise you can download from their official website.**

 **Step 2.
 Gedit is a nice text editor.
 You can always use Sublime Text or Atom from their official websites.**